gabedavidson/Game-Of-Life-Simulation/README.md

 - make all
 - ./assignment3.exe
 - Follow instructions in console as prompted

+- If you want to import a grid from a text file, be ready to provide its path or bring it into the Assignment3 directory

 Comments:
 - I did not work with anyone on this project